rexdex/recompiler/readme.md

 .reloc   0x002A0200-0x002B2EF4 r__
 ```

-The only section that contains executable code is the .text section and only that section requires disassembly.
-Rest of the sections must still be loaded into the memory when we try to execute the code since data may be read/written into those addresses.
-For now I did not implement any data relocation so the unpacked image must be loaded exactly under it's base address.
-Fortunatelly on 64-bit systems this is achievable fairly easy.
+The only section that contains executable code is the `.text` section, and only that section requires disassembly.
+The rest of the sections must still be loaded into the memory when we try to execute the code since data may be read/written into those addresses.
+For now I did not implement any data relocation so the unpacked image must be loaded exactly under its base address.
+Fortunately on 64-bit systems this is achievable fairly easy.

 ## Disassembly

 Disassembling the PowerPC instructions is a pleasure.
-After we identify the .text (code) section in the PE executable the rest is straightforward.
-Every instruction is always 4 bytes so there is no ambigiuity like with x86 instructions and even if we don't know how to decode a particular instruction we can easily continue with the rest of the code.
+After we identify the `.text` (code) section in the PE executable the rest is straightforward.
+Every instruction is always 4 bytes so there is no ambiguity like with x86 instructions, and even if we don't know how to decode a particular instruction we can easily continue with the rest of the code.
 This allows us to have semi-working solution way sooner than with x86.
 See the [actual file](https://github.com/rexdex/recompiler/blob/master/dev/src/platforms/xenon/xenonDecompiler/xenonInstructionDecoding.cpp) for details.

-Basically in this project I've tried 3 ways to approach the subject:
+Basically in this project I've tried three ways to approach the subject:

-- Script based (for faster iteration) - I've written a LUA script that was doing the disassembly.
-It was fast to iterate in small samples but very slow to run and disassemble milions of instructions in normal executables was taking minutes.
-Even to check if an instruction is valid instruction was taking way too much time.
+- Script-based (for faster iteration) - I've written a Lua script that was doing the disassembly.
+It was fast to iterate in small samples but very slow to run, and disassembling millions of instructions in normal executables was taking minutes.
+Even just to check if an instruction is valid was taking way too much time.

-- Data driven pattern matching - Basically an big XML with binary "rules" that were matching bit patterns and emitting instructions.
+- Data-driven pattern matching - Basically a big XML with binary "rules" that were matching bit patterns and emitting instructions.
 This was much faster but because of the corner cases in the PowerPC instruction encoding it got messy in the end and required me to do a lot of copy-pasting.
-Performance wise it was fast and could work if not for a one little detail: it's not enough just to disassemble the code, we still need to extract some "metadata" out of the code (like register dependnecies, calculated jump addresses, etc).
-This still requires us to know a little bit about the instruction that just it's name.
-So, the template-based diassembler was producing an instruction named "bc" but I still had to write manual code to understand that it's a "conditional branch" and even more code to be able to evaluate this condition.
+Performance-wise it was fast and could work if not for a one little detail: it's not enough just to disassemble the code, we still need to extract some metadata out of the code (like register dependencies, calculated jump addresses, etc).
+This still requires us to know a little bit more about the instruction than just its name.
+So, the template-based disassembler was producing an instruction named `bc` but I still had to write manual code to understand that it's a conditional branch, and even more code to be able to evaluate this condition.

-- Finally I ended up with an abstract CPUInstruction class that is implemented for every instruction that CPU implements + a big ass C++ switch() to do the disassemblly.
-This is actually very nice and maintaintable solution.
+- Finally I ended up with an abstract `CPUInstruction` class that is implemented for every instruction that the Xbox360 CPU implements + a big ass C++ `switch()` to do the disassembly.
+This is actually a very nice and maintainable solution.

 The ***biggest*** and most valuable resources on this topic were the official PowerPC instruction set documentation: [Power ISA Version 2.07](http://fileadmin.cs.lth.se/cs/education/EDAN25/PowerISA_V2.07_PUBLIC.pdf)

 ## Testing the disassembler

 I had lots of bugs in the disassembler.
-Of course I could write an unit test for each instruction but that would just take ages.
+Of course I could write a unit test for each instruction but that would just take ages.
 The fastest way I've found to test the correctness of the disassembly is to compare the output with something that we know works.
-Basically, disassembling any big PowerPC executable by IDA or any other disassemble and comparing the output of tens of milions of instructions is a very good step towards some level of trust that the disassembler is working :)
+Basically, disassembling any big PowerPC executable by IDA or any other disassembler and comparing the output of tens of millions of instructions is a very good step towards some level of trust that the disassembler is working. :)

-## XBox360 specific instructions
+## Xbox360-specific instructions

 Xbox360 has a special version of the PowerPC CPU that has 128 VMX registers (instead of 32 ones in the standard CPU).
-Those registers are used for vectorized math operations (similary to SSE).
+Those registers are used for vectorized math operations (similarly to SSE).
 There's no way to address 128 registers in normal PowerPC instructions because there are only 5 bits delegated to indicate the register index in every instruction and this pattern is CPU-wide.
-Unfortunatelly, the opcodes for those special instructions are not avaiable on the internet (or are buried deeply).
-I ended up reversing the opcodes manually by observing the bit patters in the generated listing files.
-There's a simple tool I've wrote for that [XPrint](https://github.com/rexdex/recompiler/blob/master/dev/tools/xprint/XOpPrint.cpp).
+Unfortunately, the opcodes for those special instructions are not available on the Internet (or are buried deeply).
+I ended up reversing the opcodes manually by observing the bit patterns in the generated listing files.
+There's a simple tool I've written for that called [XPrint](https://github.com/rexdex/recompiler/blob/master/dev/tools/xprint/XOpPrint.cpp).
 Typical output of a decoded instruction bit pattern looks like this:

 ```
 Instruction 'vxor128' (3 params)